 - Tattoo removal.
 Tattoos say a lot about your personality (that you have one, what you got, where you got it, etc.) , and, as mentioned above, I hope you’re proud of your tattoo and whatever it symbolizes.
 If you have tattoo regret, however, you can obviously look into tattoo removal or “tattoo reduction,” which apparently makes it lighter so it’s easier to cover up.
 I’m hoping the readers can chime in here with experience about what to expect with tattoo removal in terms of the physical experience, price, or results.

 - Mary-jane pumps or T-strap pumps (or flats).
 Depending on the size and placement of your tattoo, these may or may not be an option — and note that they may make any other attempts to cover up the tattoo (makeup, bandaid) move around, causing the tattoo to become uncovered.
 Again, a custom shop (like the ones mentioned above) may be able to help you make the strap wide enough and placed just where you need it.
-I’d suggest trying to create something with a thick strap (such as this, this, or this) and/or a lot of detail on the front of the foot (like this).
+I’d suggest trying to create something with a thick strap and/or a lot of detail on the front of the foot.

 Your idea of a pants suit and boots is ok, but know that a) that’s going to read as less conservative than a skirt suit and pumps or flats, b) it may not be an option for fall interviews if it’s too hot, and c) it’s probably not going to be an option that first day of work in the summer (or for other big events in the summer where you would want to cover your tattoo) — so one of the above solutions may be needed at least some of the time.